tonethar/IGME-330-Master/notes/react-amiibo-app.md

 ```

 - Note the React need for a unique `key` when producing lists like this
-- Also note the syntax for the use of an inline `style` - using a `class` for styling is generally preferred in React
+- Also note the syntax for the use of an inline `style` (but, using a `class` and the `className` attribute for styling is generally preferred in React!)

 ---